yuefan98/nleis.py/README.md

 # nleis.py

 `nleis.py` is designed as a toolbox that enables nonlinear impedance analysis for impedance.py.
 Key features include nonlinear ECMs and simultaneous analysis of EIS and 2nd-NLEIS.
-It will soon be integrated into `impedance.py`.
-This repo will contains most recent developer version of `nleis.py`.
-As of today `nleis.py` supports the latest version of `impedance.py 1.7.1`
+This repo will contains most recent version of `nleis.py`.
+As of today `nleis.py` supports the latest version of `impedance.py 1.7.1`.

 ### Installation